smordan2/DSCI-LIB350_Greek_Mythology/README.md

 Website URL: https://smordan2.github.io/DSCI-LIB350_Greek_Mythology/

-Collection title and description:
+Collection title, Greek Mythology, and description:

-Brief descriptin about your DMP and link to our DMP page
+Brief description about your DMP and link to our DMP page